Small Business HQ

 Image via SmallBusinessHQ

-• Statement of financial position: This is a statement showing a business’s assets, equity, and liabilities.
+• Statement of financial position: Also known as the balance sheet, this is a statement showing a business’s assets, equity, and liabilities.
+Balance sheets from different financial years can be compared to unearth trends that will help the business make better financial predictions.

 FAQs